efa/ReSolve/reSolveReadme.txt

 - For each position of resistance in circuit, add support for 'Rp' resistances in series or parallel.
 Probably not possible with current resources.
 - add opAmp (not)inverting and standard 4 pin regulators circuit
+- estimate computation time, show as X'Y", warn before long computation
+- show only one qs=0%,100% when algo=1 and Rp=2
-- release binaries, remove binaries from github main
+- remove binaries from github master
-- make a distribution package for macOS
+- make a distribution package for macOS targeting Quartz
 - CLI: add parameters to set Eseries and decades
+- GUI: disable widgets not active
+- GUI: add other hints popup
+- GUI: better parameters checking: custom formula, custom values, results
 - GUI: working Stop button
 - GUI: better circuit images
 - GUI: show best results value in circuit